 Reopening Breweries/ Food Truck

 Breweries can't open until phase 4 unless they are serving food.
 Food must be prepared onsite or have a wholesale license.
-Brimfield winery plans to continue to serve food and is looking to have pre made meals from the food truck when food trucks can't attend.
+Brimfield winery plans to continue to serve food and is looking to have pre made meals when food trucks can't attend.
 The requirement is for Brimfield Winery to hold a retail food permit to sell food.
 The winery is required to ensure proper food temperature.
 The winery asked the board if other food vendors can apply for an annual permit.
 The board approved for food vendors to apply and that application will be approved on Health agent and board discretion and all food trucks must take the COVID-19 training.

 Reappointment